Skip to main content

 Damascus

-Syrian capital known for exceptional hummus, smoky muhammara, and kibbeh variations.
-Old City restaurants preserve centuries-old recipes in traditional Damascene homes with courtyard seating.
+The capital is known for its hummus, its smoky muhammara, and the many ways it makes kibbeh.
+In the Old City, restaurants keep centuries-old recipes going inside traditional Damascene houses with courtyard seating.

 Cultural Significance: